travis-ci/docs-travis-ci-com/user/for-beginners.md

 * *stage* - a group of *jobs* that run in parallel as part of sequential build process composed of multiple [stages](/user/build-stages/).

-## travis-ci.org vs travis-ci.com

-Travis CI was originally developed for open-source projects before being expanded to support closed-source projects at a later date.
-As a result:

-* open-source projects are hosted on [travis-ci.org](https://travis-ci.org/).
-* closed-source projects are hosted on [travis-ci.com](https://travis-ci.com/), also known as [Travis CI for private repositories](/user/travis-pro/).

 ## Breaking the Build

 The build is considered *broken* when one or more of its jobs completes with a